 - Windows PCs enrolled as devices: Every 3 minutes for 30 minutes, and then every 8 hours.

 Users can also open the Company Portal app and sync the device to immediately check for the policy anytime.

 What actions cause Intune to immediately send a notification to a device?

-Devices check in with Intune either when they receive a notification telling them to check in, or during their regularly scheduled check-in.
-When you target a device or user specifically with an action such as a wipe, lock, passcode reset, app deployment, profile deployment (Wi-Fi, VPN, e-mail, etc.), or policy deployment, Intune will immediately begin trying to notify the device that it should check in with the Intune service to receive these updates.
+Devices check in with Intune either when they receive a notification that tells them to check in or during their regularly scheduled check-in.
+When you target a device or user specifically with an action such as a wipe, lock, passcode reset, app deployment, profile deployment (Wi-Fi, VPN, email, etc.), or policy deployment, Intune will immediately begin trying to notify the device that it should check in with the Intune service to receive these updates.